Blog

 Medullary parenchyma

 As its name suggests, the medullary parenchyma consists of parenchymal cells found in the medullary ray of the primary vascular tissue of the stem.
-These parenchymatous cells are thin-walled radially elongated cells that carry out the radial distribution of water and nutrients to the plants.
-These cells also function as storage of starch grains.
+These parenchymatous cells are thin-walled, radially elongated cells that carry out the radial distribution of water and nutrients to the plants.
+These cells also function as a storage of starch grains.

 Armed parenchyma